-Title: LANGUAGE ARTS 12 Prerequisite: Language Arts 11
+Title: LANGUAGE ARTS 12 LL790 Length: Two Semesters

+Prerequisite: Language Arts 11

 This full-year course focuses on British literature.
-It will work chronologically through literary movements, beginning with Anglo-Saxon poetry and ending with post-modernism.
-There will be an emphasis upon writing analysis based essays, public speaking, grammar and vocabulary at the 12th grade level, as well as proper MLA formatting and citation.
+It will examine significant literary movements, from Anglo-Saxon poetry to post-modernism.
+There will be an emphasis upon writing analysis based essays, rhetoric, grammar and vocabulary at the 12th grade level, as well as proper MLA formatting and citation.

+Title: ADVANCED PLACEMENT ENGLISH

+LL760

-Title: ADVANCED PLACEMENT ENGLISH LL760 Length: Two Semesters Prerequisite: Students must have completed 11th Honors LA in order to enroll in this class.
+Length: Two Semesters Prerequisite: Students must have completed 11th Honors LA in order to enroll in this class.
 Students who did not take 11th Honors may be permitted to take the class only with instructor approval.
 Students are encouraged to consult with previous English teachers and the AP English teacher regarding expectations.